Skip to main content

 EthicsPoint Hotline

-The University’s EthicsPoint Hotline is an anonymous, 24/7 resource for reporting concerns about legal or policy violations or unethical conduct.
+The University’s EthicsPoint Hotline is an anonymous, 24/7 resource for reporting concerns about legal or policy violations.
 By reporting your concerns, you can help support the University’s commitment to promoting integrity and compliance.

 There are two options for reporting concerns to the EthicsPoint Hotline:

 The Hotline should not be used to report emergencies or crimes in progress.
-Please call 911.
-For non-emergency situations involving potential crimes, contact the NC State Police Department at (919) 515-3000 or 911.
+Please call 911 for emergencies.
+Please call or text 988 if you are experiencing a suicidal crisis or emotional distress.
+For non-emergency situations involving potential crimes, contact the NC State Police Department at (919) 515-3000.

 Additional Information